cibseven-community-hub/cibseven-mockito/README.md

 **simplify process mocking and testing**

-camunda-platform-7-mockito is a community extension for the Camunda BPM process engine that aims to simplify and automate mocking of process applications.
+cibseven-mockito is a community extension for the CIB seven BPM process engine that aims to simplify and automate mocking of process applications.

 **Features:**